sanjaysanjel019/nuxtjs-demo-blog/demoblog/README.md

 To preview the static generated app, run `yarn start`

-For detailed explanation on how things work, checkout the [docs](https://nuxtjs.blog).
+For detailed expasation on how things work, checkout the [docs](https://nuxtjs.blog).